 2.)
 A Formal Friendsgiving Dinner

 A formal dinner party is always a fun option if you have the time and the budget.
 For this you will want to send invitations 2-3 weeks in advance.
 You can send paper invitations through the mail, e-vites through online services, or even create a Facebook event.
 My favorite for formal dinners in traditional paper invitations through the mail.
 These invitations add a special touch of elegance to your event.

 The Menu can be tailored to fit any needs.
 This is often the most fun, and most stressful, part of planning a formal dinner.
 With a formal dinner you’ll want to plan everything well in advance.
 Sit down and write (or type) out your menu and the grocery list.
 You’ll also want to think about you decoration and color scheme.
 Keep in mind that less is more.
 Don’t overfill your table with elaborate floral displays or a full golden pumpkin patch.
 Keep it elegant, but simple.
 To save yourself some time the day of, I recommend setting the tables and dishes the evening before your dinner.
 Be sure that all linens are cleaned and pressed in advance.
 Try to steer clear of china with pinks and reds.

-To set a correct formal dinner place setting you will need the following pieces: Charger, dinner plate, salad plate, soup bowl, bread plate, salad fork, dinner fork, soup spoon, meat knife, butter knife, water glass, wine glass, and napkin.
+To set a formal dinner place setting you will need the following pieces: Charger, dinner plate, salad plate, soup bowl, bread plate, salad fork, dinner fork, soup spoon, meat knife, butter knife, water glass, wine glass, and napkin.
 You will place the charger an inch away from the table’s edge.
 The dinner plate is to be set next, followed by the salad plate, and finally by the soup bowl.
 The bread plate is to go at the upper left corner of the charger with the butter knife.
 The drinking glasses at the upper right corner of the charger.

 The dinner fork belongs directly left of the charger with the salad fork resting to its left.
 The meat knife rests directly to the right of the charger with the soup spoon directly on its right.
 The napkin can be folded, shaped, or draped and placed either to the right, or on the dinner plate under the salad plate.